MerginMaps/docs/src/layer/settingup_forms_photo.md

 ![](./qgis_custom_folder.png)

 :::warning
-Empty subfolders in the project folder are currently not synchronized.
+Empty subfolders in the project folder are currently not synchronised.
 If you create a new (empty) subfolder for photos, place there some small file, e.g. an empty text file to ensure the sub-folder is synchronised to <MobileAppName />.
 :::

 ## Photos in Mergin Maps Input